passionlim/intensive/Script_Technology.md

 Before the Internet come out, it was not easy to send a message to someone who stayed remotely.
 You could just make a call on the phone.
 It means that you have to be right there at the phone.

 But As the technology has been progressed, there are many changes to connect without a space

+## How has technology evolved over years?
+Describe how a piece of technology ( and electronic device ) has developed over this years.

+Ever since technology has been sharply developing, the way of the people’s communication has also changed.
+Definitely, smartphones are the lastest cutting edge devices in the communication technology history.
+Let’s try to track the changes of cell phones.

+First, the first generation of mobile phone was very useful and convenient for people to communicate at that time.
+For example, In my colleage, I had been carrying around my cellphone everywhere.
+I could send short messages to my friends and I also was able to talk to my friends using cellphone regardless my location.

+Since Apple and Samsung released their the state of the art smartphones in the late 2000s, communication between people have been became diverse.
+Since smartphones have Internet connections, we can use social media services and internet messenger services with multimedia such as photos, music, videos.

+To sum up, No one knows what devices will take over smartphones in the future.
+Perhaps, there would be chips in our bodys for cummunication.